EverestAPI/CelesteCollabUtils2/DOCUMENTATION.md

 ### Mini Heart Doors

-They're pretty much heart gates, but you can customize its height, and make it count the hearts on the level set you want.
-It also opens with a cutscene, instead of Maddy having to stand next to it.
+They're pretty much heart gates, but you can customize their height, and make them count the hearts on the level set you want.
+They also open with a cutscene, instead of Maddy having to stand next to them.

 If you followed the setup at the beginning of this document, the level set should look like `CollabName/LobbyName`.
 For example, `2021SeasonCollab/1-Spring`